 Airplane

-Aktion-Preveza airport is just 20 minutes drive from Lefkada Town.
+The closest airport is Aktion-Preveza just 20 minutes drive from Lefkada Town.
 It is a great small airport with good snack bars airside and landside; or two good tavernas outside across the road if you have a longer wait.
 Flights operate March-October to and from many destinations in Europe.
 There are several car-hire companies operating at the airport.
-Taxis are usually waiting at the rank and charge about 60 Euro to Lefkada Town, more to other parts of the island.
-There are about six buses a day to Lefkada Town> (in summer) and cheap if the timing works out.
+Taxis are usually waiting at the rank and charge about 70 Euro to Lefkada Town, more to other parts of the island.
+Always ask price when booking or before you get in.
+There are about six buses a day to Lefkada Town> (in summer) and much cheaper if the timing works out.

 It is also possible to travel via Thessaloniki airport.
 Slightly further than Athens but you don’t have to drive in Athens traffic.
 A good motorway runs all the way.
 Buses too>.
 Again lots to see enroute.